itzdineshx/Sugoi_Pick/README.md

-# SugoiPick 🎴✨
+# AniePick 🎴✨

-**SugoiPick** is an anime-themed random recommendation web app.
+**AniePick** is an anime-themed random recommendation web app.
-Inspired by the style of *SuggestMeMovie*, SugoiPick helps you discover anime you might never have picked yourself.
+Inspired by the style of *SuggestMeMovie*, AniePick helps you discover anime you might never have picked yourself.
 It’s simple, fast, and 100% focused on anime — no login, no hassle.

 ---